1936 Summer Olympics: Venues

 Twenty-two venues were used for the 1936 Summer Olympics.
 Many were located in the Reich Sportsfeld complex.

-Sailing was held in the Bay of Kiel, which would serve as the sailing venue for the 1972 Summer Olympics held in Munich.
+Sailing was held in the Bay of Kiel, which would serve as the same sporting venue for the 1972 Summer Olympics held in Munich.
 The Olympic Stadium would later be part of two FIFA World Cups and then host an IAAF World Championships in Athletics along with undergoing a renovation in the early 2000s to give new life to the stadium.
 Avus Motor Road (AVUS) was started in 1907, but was not completed until 1921 due to World War I. The track was rebuilt for the 1936 Games.
 AVUS continued being used after World War II though mainly in Formula 2 racing.
 The German Grand Prix was last held at the track in 1959.
 Dismantling of the track first took place in 1968 to make way for a traffic crossing for touring cars that raced there until 1998.